gspurthi/ibm-kms-migration-client/Instructions.md

 Keep in mind the following updates:

 - The identifying information for each key, such as the key metadata and the key ID, will be different after the key is migrated into the new Key Protect service instance.
 The client migrates only the key material (the `payload` value) for each encryption key.
 To run the migrated keys on your existing applications, you must update any references to the old key IDs so that they reflect the new key ID values.
-- As keys are copied into a new Key Protect service instance, the service will store the `payload` value for each key in base64 encoded format to ensure there are no issues with special characters.
+- As keys are copied into a new Key Protect service instance, the service will store the `payload` value for each key in base64 encoded format.
 This client handles base64 encoding on your behalf as part of the migration process.
 If you want to store more keys in the new service instance, you must update your applications to handle the base64 encoding requirement.

 After the migration completes, the client populates your new Key Protect service instance with your migrated encryption keys and creates a `migration.csv` file that shows how the old key IDs map to the migrated keys for easy identification.